BautaGmbH/publicdoc/README.md

-# Public installation and usage documentation for BAUTA's Eyepatch Sensorkit
+# Public installation and usage documentation for BAUTA's Blindsensorkit